- This event has passed.

-2020 Biamp PDX Jazz Festival presents Kandace Springs with Jimmie Herrod
+2020 Biamp PDX Jazz Festival presents Kandace Springs and Jimmie Herrod

-World renowned Blue Note / Capitol recording artist Kandace Springs’ next album, scheduled for release in February 2020, will be her most personal work yet.
+The new album from world renowned Blue Note / Capitol recording artist Kandace Springs, scheduled for a February release, will be her most personal work yet.
 Entitled The Women Who Raised Me, it is her loving tribute to the great female singers who inspired her to begin her journey towards becoming one of the premier jazz/soul vocalists of our time.
 The album will feature her unique interpretations of songs that she first heard growing up in Tennessee, and ranges from such classic icons as Billie Holiday, Ella Fitzgerald, and Carmen McRae, through ’60s legends Nina Simone and Dusty Springfield, and up to modern masters such as Sade and Lauryn Hill.

 “My father used to play me records when I was young, and I fell in love right away with all these great singers,” says Springs.
 “I literally learned to do what I do by singing along with them.
 Ever since, I’ve wanted to pay that forward by reminding people of how great these ladies are; we all owe them so much.”

 The album reunites Kandace with Larry Klein, Grammy legend and producer of her brilliant debut LP Soul Eyes.
 In addition, a stellar cast of guest artists has joined with Kandace to make this album a truly special experience.
 Most notably, Norah Jones sings a duet with her on the classic ballad “Angel Eyes.”
 “It was incredible to have one of my idols sitting right there, playing and singing with me” says Springs.
 ‘I’m still pinching myself.”